-10.1.4 RACK CLEANING
+10.2.4 RACK COMMISSIONING

-At the completion of the build process, clean the rack to remove all dirt, dust and debris.
-Remove all temporary labeling, ties and tape.
+At the completion of the building process, clean the rack to remove all dirt, dust and debris.
+Remove all temporary labeling, ties, and tape.
 Remove stray wire pieces, cable offcuts, tie cutoffs and other debris.
+Excessive cable, more than 3 feet should not be wrapped on rack rails or coiled up and left in the rack or on equipment.
+All classroom equipment racks must have power conditioners to protect against spikes or voltage surge.
+The type of power conditioners used in the classrooms will be decided by calculating the load supported, measured in watts or voltamps.

-10.2 LECTERNS/PODIUMS
+10.3 LECTERNS/PODIUMS